 Some patients with PHTS, CS, or BRRS have health needs for which coordinated visits with multiple subspecialists are helpful.
 Our clinical team includes healthcare providers who have seen and treated other patients with PHTS/CS/BRRS and are knowledgeable regarding these rare syndromes.
 Our clinical coordinator can discuss your/your child’s specific needs and help arrange appropriate visits for you.

-Prior to your visit, Jessica Mester, our genetic counselor and clinical coordinator will contact you to have an in-depth discussion regarding a time frame for your trip and what visits may be helpful to you based on your/your child’s personal medical history and needs.
+Prior to your visit, our team will contact you to have an in-depth discussion regarding a time frame for your trip and what visits may be helpful to you based on your/your child’s personal medical history and needs.
 Depending on the number and types of providers you’d like to see, your stay in Cleveland may range from one to five days.
 We will make every effort to coordinate your visits as closely together as possible to help you minimize travel expenses.
 Once medical records are received, our clinical coordinator will ensure the providers you are seeing have a copy of your relevant records before your visit takes place.

 Once you arrive in Cleveland, if your genetics appointment is not the first visit scheduled, our clinical coordinator will meet briefly with you to review the plan for the week and answer any last-minute questions.
-During your genetics appointment you will have the opportunity to ask Dr. Eng and Jessica any questions you have about PHTS/CS/BRRS and your medical management.
+During your genetics appointment you will have the opportunity to ask our team any questions you have about PHTS/CS/BRRS and your medical management.

 After your visit, it may take anywhere from a few days to two weeks for the final clinic notes from your Cleveland Clinic appointments to reach you and the healthcare providers you requested to receive a copy.
 You are always welcome to recontact any Cleveland Clinic provider you have seen with questions following your visit.
 We are also glad to communicate personally with any of your local healthcare providers about your case as needed.

-Each patient will see Dr. Eng and Jessica for clinical genetics assessment, and may be scheduled for visits with these or other providers depending on the patient’s needs and physician availability.
+Each patient will see Dr. Eng for clinical genetics assessment, and may be scheduled for visits with these or other providers depending on the patient’s needs and physician availability.

 Medical Director and Clinical Cancer Geneticist